 Additionally, there would be freedom for you to switch jobs.
 This is not possible if you are holding onto an EP, PEP, EntrePass or S Pass that ties you down with your employer.
 SPRs also enjoy medical subsidies, retirement savings — known as the Central Provident Fund — and priority placements in government schools.

 Having understood these benefits, next would be the application process.
 But it is not an easy road to travel.
 So, if you are planning to become an SPR or have faced a rejection before, do read on to learn the 3 tips to increase your next application’s approval chances.

 Take notice of how long you have been living in this Little Red Dot and have been contributing to the economy.
 The duration of your stay determines how much you have understood about the country — the people, the infrastructure, the local society’s needs, the culture and more.
 Hence, the minimum stay requirement for Singapore PR is indeed seen as one of the key requisites.
-So if you can, stay longer and be part of the workforce to receive the greatest blessing of your future.
+So if you can, stay longer and be part of the workforce.

 Have your family roots sown in Singapore.
 When you apply for the PR status as a household under the Family Scheme, it sends a message — that you are serious about settling down in this country, educating your children and growing old here.